mingliangguo/redautumn.github.com/_posts/2020-03-14-redis-sentinel-note.md

 > 2) "6379"
 ```

-2. connect to the master node
+- Step 2: connect to the master node

 ```bash
 # connect to redis master server